tpaschalis/tpaschalis.github.io/_posts/2020-02-07-macos-latex-vim.markdown

 ```

-And voila, 90% my day-to-day workflow was covered like that!
+And adding these to my .vimrc, voila, 90% my day-to-day workflow was covered like that.
+How I wish all software was simple to use and modify this way!